s-victor/TinyPedal/README.md

 ## Performance

 On default setting, current version of TinyPedal uses roughly 5% CPU & 20MB system memory on a 3.0Ghz CPU with all widgets enabled.
+All widgets will stop updating (0% CPU usage) when player is not on track.

 In case of unlikely performance issue, turn off less-used widgets is advised (each widget contributes roughly 0.1-0.5% CPU usage alone); or set a higher `update delay` value for specific widget, see **Customization** section for details.